spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Introduction

 As detection-nondetection data sources increase in both spatial extent and number of observed locations, accounting for spatial autocorrelation becomes increasingly more important \citep{guelat2018}.
-Accommodating sources of spatial dependency among observations is key to delivering valid inferences about species distributions and has led to the development of spatial occupancy models \citep{johnson2013spatial, hepler2021spatiotemporal}. \cite{Swanson2013}, \cite{jarzyna2014}, \cite{wright2021spatial}, and others have shown that including spatial dependence via spatially structured random effects can improve predictive performance in occurrence probabilities across a region of interest.
-Including such random effects, however, is notoriously computationally expensive and can easily lead to intolerable software run time when the number of locations used to define the spatial random effects becomes even moderately large (e.g., 100s-1000s of locations).
-This is particularly true when modeling detection-nondetection data as point locations (i.e., point-referenced spatial regression models; \citealt{banerjee2003}) rather than areal units (i.e., areal spatial regression models; \citealt{ver2018spatial}), as computational complexity increases in cubic order with the number of spatial locations.
-This so-called ``big N'' problem \citep{banerjee2012, heaton2019case} renders even moderately large data sets (${\sim}1000$ locations) computationally infeasible using common Bayesian software packages such as \texttt{Stan} \citep{carpenter2017}, \texttt{JAGS} \citep{plummer03}, and \texttt{NIMBLE} \citep{deValpine2017}.
+Accommodating sources of spatial dependency among observations is key to delivering valid inferences about species distributions and has led to the development of spatial occupancy models \citep{johnson2013spatial}.
+Modeling spatial dependence via spatially structured random effects can improve predictive performance in occurrence probabilities across a region of interest \citep{wright2021spatial}.
+Including such random effects, however, is notoriously computationally expensive and can easily lead to intolerable software run times when the number of locations used to define the spatial random effects becomes even moderately large (e.g., 100s-1000s of locations).
+This is particularly true when modeling detection-nondetection data as point locations in continuous space (i.e., in point-referenced spatial regression models) rather than as discrete units on a gridded study area (i.e., in areal spatial regression models; \citealt{banerjee2003}), as computational complexity increases in cubic order with the number of spatial locations.
+This so-called ``big N'' problem \citep{banerjee2012} renders even moderately large data sets computationally infeasible using common Bayesian software packages such as \texttt{Stan} \citep{carpenter2017}, \texttt{JAGS} \citep{plummer03}, and \texttt{NIMBLE} \citep{deValpine2017}.